DashikiBulbasaur/simple_chat_server/README.md

 messages.

-This program has no graceful shutdown (this may or may not change in the future), so to shut down the server (the following works in powershell, other terminals may have different commands), go to the terminal where you typed `cargo run` and press Ctrl + c.
-To close particular users, press Ctrl + c and type 'quit'.
+This program has no graceful shutdown (this may or may not change in the future), so to shut down the server (the following works in powershell, other terminals may have different commands), go to the terminal where you typed `cargo run` and press ctrl + c.
+To close particular users, press ctrl + c and type 'quit'.

 # Examples